Do You Indemnify & Hold Harmless Your 'ICC Report' Author?

 A concept to consider, in the context of the shifting of risk, is that many product evaluation entities require indemnification and hold harmless provisions similar to that found in all ICC-ES contracts, where it reads as follows:

-Other examples of similar indemnification provisions can be found with the Intertek Commodities Division contract, with International Association of Plumbing and Mechanical Officials (IAPMO) and with Underwriters Laboratories (UL).
+Other examples of similar indemnification provisions can be found with the Intertek Commodities Division contract, Commodities Division contract, with International Association of Plumbing and Mechanical Officials (IAPMO) and with Underwriters Laboratories (UL).

-Given this background, another consideration may be to ask if your accredited product certification body is willing to sign and seal their “technical evaluation reports” or what is commonly referred to as an “ICC Report.”
 Many certification bodies that employ professional engineers have the ability to do so.
-This may be important because it means the accredited product certification body takes on the engineering responsibility for all the specific engineering related scopes of work that it has performed.
+This may be important because it means the accredited product certification body takes on the engineering responsibility for all the specific engineering related scopes of work that are performed.
 An engineering group generally provides professional liability insurance coverage for any errors and omissions, and also works within and is privileged by professional engineering laws.

 The best construction-oriented ANSI ISO/IEC 17065 accredited product certification bodies are accredited in a broad range of engineering and construction categories, including but not limited to the following listing: